The Driver CPC – does it affect me?

-- If you passed your CAR test AFTER January 1997, and will be using your license for work, you will need to take the Driver CPC Initial Qualification before you can drive for a living.
+- If you passed your CAR test AFTER January 1997, and will be using your licence for work, you will need to take the Driver CPC Initial Qualification before you can drive for a living.

-- If you passed your CAR test BEFORE January 1997, and have a C1 or 7.5 ton entitlement on your license, you do NOT need to take the Driver CPC Initial Qualification.
+- If you passed your CAR test BEFORE January 1997, and have a C1 or 7.5 ton entitlement on your licence, you do NOT need to take the Driver CPC Initial Qualification.
 Please scroll down and read the section below on Periodic Training.

 THE DRIVER CPC ‘INITIAL QUALIFICATION’

 Driver CPC Initial Qualification has two sections: Module 2 and Module 4.

 Module 2 is a case study test which is conducted at the Theory Test Centre.
 All of the questions have multiple-choice answers.
 Our specialist online interactive revision software makes preparing for the test really simple and fun.